-General Guderian continues trying to break through the Soviet line north of Kiev but faces fierce resistance.
-The German plan is for Guderian to form an encirclement with Panzer Group 2 (Gen von Kleist) to trap the 850,000 Soviet troops defending Kiev under General Kirponos and Marshal Budenny.
-German 2nd Army, pushing south to the west of Guderian's troops, approaches Chernigov.
+General Guderian continues trying to break through the Soviet line north of Kyiv but faces fierce resistance.
+The German plan is for Guderian to form an encirclement with Panzer Group 2 (Gen von Kleist) to trap the 850,000 Soviet troops defending Kyiv under General Kirponos and Marshal Budenny.
+German 2nd Army, pushing south to the west of Guderian's troops, approaches Chernihiv.

 |Adolf Hitler and Benito Mussolini acknowledge the salutes of the troops at Field Marshal von Brauchitsch's headquarters, 30 August 1941.|

 After dark, RAF Bomber Command sends 5 Wellingtons and a Stirling to attack Cherbourg docks and two on minelaying off Warnemunde.
 There are no losses in either mission.

 One of the few Luftwaffe lone raiders attacking England hits a balloon cable over the Humber Estuary.
 The damage causes it to crash into the North Sea.
 The crew is rescued by a German ship on 4 September.

 |Soviet soldiers of the Voroshilov Regiment in training, Moscow, 30 August 1941.|

 - Group 2 (two cruisers, destroyer leader Leningrad, five destroyers, and one minelayer) supporting troops east of Leningrad